ELynx/zoom-fx-modding/library/CH_1.md

 Now, with modified ZDL, _replace_ the original ZDL you have, and flash it.
 I leave flashing instructions to tool you chose, they are typically simple and consist of three steps:
 * Boot effect in firmware mode, for Multistomp it is UP+DOWN pressed when powering the unit.
-* Run modified flasher
+* Run modified flasher.
-* Wait until flashing is complete, close the flasher and power cycle the unit
+* Wait until flashing is complete, close the flasher and power cycle the unit.

 You should have a modified visual by now!